-In business, speed to market and cost of production can make or break a company.
+Speed of implementation can make or break a company

 That’s why embodying the philosophy of just-in-time-learning (JITL) can drastically increase your likelihood of success when it comes to creating an online course.